Type 19 infantry fighting vehicle: Sensors

+Protection

+The Type 19 hull is constructed with high-strength steel and layered with modular composite armor panels.
+The armor provides 360-degree protection against 7.62 mm round, frontal protection against 14.5 mm armor-piercing rounds, and limited protection of 25 mm and 30 mm rounds.
+The hull is mine-resistant.

 According to Janes Information Services, the vehicle is expected to be heavier than its predecessor due to having better armor protection.
 Composite armor plates are bolted on the turret and vehicle body to improve ballistic protection, with provisions for mounting reactive armour (ERA) blocks.
 The air conditioning system and engine exhaust are concealed for thermal signature reduction.

+Mobility

 The mobility of Type 19 is reportedly similar to its predecessor, powered by Deutz BF6M1015C, developing 440 hp.
 The vehicle suspension is hydraulic with height adjustment system, reportedly redesigned from Type 08 to support the extra weight and improve driving performance.